crystal-lang/crystal-book/using_the_compiler/README.md

 To reduce the binary size, you can add the `--no-debug` flag and use the `strip` command.
 Debug symbols will be removed, use this option if only size is an issue and you won't need to debug the program.

-## Creating a standalone executable
+## Creating a statically-linked executable

-To build a standalone executable of your program:
+To build a statically-linked executable of your program:

 ```
 $ crystal build some_program.cr --release --static
 ```

+**Note:** Building statically-linked executables is currently only supported on Alpine Linux.

-More informations about statically linking [can be found on the wiki](https://github.com/crystal-lang/crystal/wiki/Static-Linking)
+More information about statically linking [can be found on the wiki](https://github.com/crystal-lang/crystal/wiki/Static-Linking).

 ## Creating a project or library